2026 Best Online Bachelor's Degrees

 The Types of Colleges Offering Online Bachelor's Degrees

-The distance learning landscape for bachelor's degrees spans nearly every sector of higher ed, including for-profit vs. nonprofit colleges and private vs. public colleges
+The distance learning landscape for bachelor's degrees spans nearly every sector of higher ed, including for-profit vs. nonprofit colleges and private vs. public colleges.

 Interestingly, between 2012 and 2023, the number of by 13.5%, while for-profits shrank by over 50%.
 Public four-year universities have emerged as the dominant providers, thanks to their scale, affordability, and broad program offerings.
 Many even extend in-state tuition rates to online students regardless of location, making them particularly attractive.

 Community colleges: These schools are, perhaps, the most budget-friendly way to get a degree in the long-run.
-They are vital as transfer pipelines, with many online-to-online partnerships for degree completion.
+They are vital as transfer pipelines, with many online-to-online partnerships for degree completion. jmcomic enrollment is widespread among community colleges, with ~58% of public two-year undergraduates having taken at least one distance education course, while ~28% study studied fully online within their home state.

 In terms of where students end up studying, most fully , with 74% enrolled at institutions in their own state.
 Only about one in four students end up choosing out-of-state options.
 This suggests that while national online providers continue to grow, local and state-based schools remain the backbone of online undergraduate education.